Phenomenology of 2HDM with VLQs: A 2HDM extended by an up-type vector-like quark

 where all parameters are real.
 The two complex scalar doublets $\Phi_{1,2}$ may be rotated into a basis, $H_{1,2}$, where only one obtains a Vacuum Expectation Value (VEV),

 where $G^0$ and $G^\pm$ are the would-be Goldstone bosons and $H^\pm$ are a pair of charged Higgses.
 Herein, $A$ is a CP-odd pseudoscalar which does not mix with the other neutral states in the CP-conserving case.
-The physical CP-even scalars $h$ and $H$ are mixtures of $\varphi^0_{1,2}$ and the scalar mixing is parameterised as\footnote{Herafter, $s_X\equiv\sin X$ and $c_X=\cos X$.}
+The physical CP-even scalars $h$ and $H$ are mixtures of $\varphi^0_{1,2}$ and the scalar mixing is parameterized as\footnote{Hereafter, $s_X\equiv\sin X$ and $c_X=\cos X$.}

-where $\tan\beta=v_2/v_1$ is the angle used to rotate $\Phi_{1,2}$ into $H_{1,2}$ and $\alpha$ is the additional mixing needed to diagonalise the CP-even mass matrix.
-As mentioned in the introduction, in order to increase the gluon-gluon-Higgs, photon-photon-Higgs and/or $Z$-photon-Higgs couplings, one can advocate the inclusion of new heavy fermions such as a VLQ partner of the top quark with the same EM charge.
+where $\tan\beta=v_2/v_1$ is the angle used to rotate $\Phi_{1,2}$ into $H_{1,2}$ and $\alpha$ is the additional mixing needed to diagonalize the CP-even mass matrix.
+As mentioned in the introduction, in order to alter the gluon-gluon-Higgs, photon-photon-Higgs and/or $Z$-photon-Higgs couplings, one can advocate the inclusion of new heavy fermions such as a VLQ partner of the top quark with the same EM charge.
 In fact, there are many SM extensions that require vector-like fermions in their spectrum (for an overview see \cite{Ellis:2014dza,Aguilar-Saavedra:2013qpa}).
 Such a new VLQ will mix with the top quark through the Yukawa interactions and can contribute, therefore, to some SM observables.
 To derive these new interactions, we first study the Yukawa sector within a 2HDM extended by a VLQ pair $(T_{L},T_{R})$ in the $\mathbf{1}_{2/3}$ representation of the SM EW group.
-In the 2HDM-II, our concern here, one doublet couples to up quarks and the other couples to down quarks and charged leptons.
-The most general renormalisable model for the quark Yukawa interactions and mass terms can be described, limited to third generation quarks and new VLQs, by the following Lagrangian,
+In the 2HDM-II, our concern here, one doublet couples to up quarks and the other one couples to down quarks and charged leptons.
+The most general renormalizable model for the quark Yukawa interactions and mass terms can be described, limited to third generation quarks and new VLQs, by the following Lagrangian,

 where $\tilde H_i \equiv i \tau_2 H^*_i$ ($i=1,2$), $Q^0_{L}$ are the SM quark doublets and the $u^i_{R}$'s are the SM up-type quark singlets.
 Note that additional kinetic mixing terms of the form $\overline{T_{L}}t^i_{R}$ can always be rotated away and reabsorbed into the definition of $y_{t,T}$.
 Furthermore, one can, without loss of generality, choose a weak interaction basis where $y_t$ is diagonal and real.
 In the weak eigenstate basis $(t_L^0,T_L^0)$, the top quark and VLQ mass matrix is